Privacy and confidentiality

 Confidential and anonymous complaints

 Anyone can make a complaint to our office anonymously or by adopting a fake name (pseudonym).
-Complainants can also request that their identity not be disclosed to a particular person or entity (usually Ahpra).
+Complainants can also request that their identity not be disclosed to a particular person or entity (usually Ahpra or an accreditation organisation).

 While we always try to assist complainants to the best of our ability, it may be difficult (and sometimes impossible) for us to investigate a complaint without certain information (such as the name of the relevant practitioners or notifier).
 This is because: